Judge pauses federal rule requiring employers give abortion-seekers time off in Louisiana, Mississippi - KESQ

 US District Judge David C. Joseph in a Monday order partially halted the new rule being implemented by the Equal Employment Opportunity Commission, saying the agency had exceeded the authority given to it by Congress in putting forward the regulation.
 The rule is set to take effect Tuesday, but Joseph has blocked the agency from enforcing it in Louisiana and Mississippi, while the states’ legal challenge to the regulation plays out.
 Joseph’s order also halts the enforcement of the rule against four Catholic entities that brought their own lawsuit.

-The EEOC set forth the regulation under the Pregnant Workers Fairness Act, which Congress passed as part of a broader spending package in 2022 and requires that workplaces make certain accommodations for pregnant employees “related to the pregnancy, childbirth, or related medical conditions.”
+In April, the EEOC released the final rule under the Pregnant Workers Fairness Act, which Congress passed as part of a broader federal spending package in 2022.
+The act, which became law a year ago, requires that workplaces make certain accommodations for pregnant employees “related to the pregnancy, childbirth, or related medical conditions” and applies to employers with at least 15 workers unless the accommodations would cause “undue hardship” for the employer.

+The final regulation clarified the provisions of the act, including the controversial measure to include abortion in the act’s definition of “pregnancy, childbirth, or related medical conditions” – which sparked a flurry of comments to the commission, with about 54,000 of them urging the agency to exclude abortion and about 40,000 comments asking to include it.

 “If Congress had intended to mandate that employers accommodate elective abortions under the PWFA, it would have spoken clearly when enacting the statute, particularly given the enormous social, religious, and political importance of the abortion issue in our nation at this time (and, indeed, over the past 50 years),” Joseph, an appointee of former President Donald Trump, said in his opinion.